 Furthering our discussion of lenses and the characteristics of them, the topic of “depth of field” enters the arena for an in depth review.
-When we discuss the feature of depth of field, the reader should be informed that the greatest
+When we discuss the concept of depth of field, the reader should be informed that the greatest

 amount of depth of field is commonly generated with wide angle lenses.
 Depth of field or depth of focus as some refer to it can be described as follows: the amount of space or distance “before or after your point of focus that is in acceptable